carnate-tech/aws-14weeks-challenge/Week1/read.md

 Hybrid clouds combine public and private cloud models, allowing companies to leverage public cloud services and maintain the security and compliance  capabilities commonly found in private cloud architectures.

+***Benifits of Cloud Computing***

+1. Flexible and easy to use.
+User can access the environment any where from the world, just need the internet access.
+2. Pay as you go model.
+Pay what you have used.
+It is very cost effective.
+User can always spin up server with couple of clicks and start the developement of business usecase and start seeing the values quickly.
+3. Secure, cloud service providers are align with most of the compliance requirements, by saying that security is a shared responsibilty.

+cloud has many advantage but we just listed some of them above.

+***What is AWS cloud and fundamental services of AWS*** AWS stands for Amazon Web Service.
+AWS is the top public cloud service provider.Amazon Web Services (AWS) is the world’s most comprehensive and broadly adopted cloud, offering over 200 fully featured services from data centers globally.
+Millions of customers—including the fastest-growing startups, largest enterprises, and leading government agencies—are using AWS to lower costs, become more agile, and innovate faster.

+We will discuss fundamental services of AWS in Week 1 challenge.